Practical Nurse - Overview

 - have access to a computer and basic computer skills.

-This program is currently at capacity for the Fall 2016 full time face-to-face delivery at the downtown campus, and is no longer accepting applications.
 If you are on the waiting list, seats typically become available one week prior to the start of term and during the first week of classes, and can be filled by students who are able to attend on short notice.
 Check your MyMail regularly so you don’t miss an opportunity that may become available.

 Practical nurses find jobs in acute care hospitals, continuing care centres, community care settings, client homes, clinics, or doctors' offices.